 Oreyn watched Sharah dash up the stairs to prepare for departure.
-He saw an incredible improvement since the day he recruited her just over four years ago after she helped the Odiil boys defend their farm from goblins.
-At the time he'd seen a meek fearful little farm girl with some skill with a blade.
-He'd kept an increasingly interested eye on her through the reports he got from the guildhalls.
-She wandered more than any other member of the guild, spent years braving the wilderness and making a name for herself, intentionally or not, throughout the whole of Cyrodiil.
-Seeing the girl here, she was still a little reserved, but he'd work that out of her over time.
+He saw an incredible improvement since the day he recruited her just over six years ago after she helped the Odiil boys defend their farm from goblins.
+At the time he'd seen a meek, agitated, farm girl with some talent with a blade.
+He'd kept an increasingly interested eye on her through the reports he got from the Guildhalls.
+She wandered more than any other member of the Guild, spent years braving the wilderness and making a name for herself, intentionally or not, throughout the whole of Cyrodiil, and generally growing up.
+Seeing the grown woman here, she was still a little reserved, but he'd work that out of her over time.

-His interest stemmed from the fact that she'd shown flashes of leadership and other qualities that the guild had in very short supply right now.
-Qualities the guild couldn't afford to lose for any reason.
+His interest stemmed from the fact that she'd shown flashes of leadership and other qualities that the Guild had in very short supply right now.
+Qualities the Guild couldn't afford to lose for any reason.
 Valena's weakened leadership was beginning to show and there were unsettling rumors coming in from both the north and the south.
 The Guild needed every fiery spirit and fearless fighter they could get.
 And Sharah certainly qualified there.
-She was still a bit reserved and had an underlying uncertainty.
-But he expected that the work he was going to assign her would hone what she had and help her get past the shortcomings to take up a position of strength within the guild.
+He expected that the work he was going to assign her would hone what she had and help her get past the shortcomings to take up a position of strength within the Guild.
 All his experience told him she was up to the task.

 Reviews are appreciated.
 While my writing is a natural outlet for my overactive imagination, I love to improve.
 So feel free to let me know how I'm doing and enjoy!